metabolomicsworkbench/MetENPAppyter/README.md

 # MetENP
-Metabolite enrichment analysis and their associated enriched pathwaysx.
+Metabolite enrichment analysis and their associated enriched pathways.

 ## Introduction to Enrichment Pipeline